ESR-NZ/covid_in_wastewater/README.md

 -   national_population: the sum of catchment populations covered by testing that week.

 -   copies_per_person_per_day: An average of the SARS-CoV-2 genome copies per person per day.
-Raw SARS-CoV-2 genome copies results are normalised by ctchment for population covered by testing and normalised for wastewater flow per day.
+Raw SARS-CoV-2 genome copies results are normalised by catchment for population covered by testing and normalised for wastewater flow per day.
 Calculated as an average of results from the previous 7 days.

 ### Regional Data